AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 ```bash
 aio app run
 ```
-This command will deploy the `event` action into I/O Runtime, and spins up a local instance for the UI.
+This command will deploy the `publish-event` action into I/O Runtime, and spins up a local instance for the UI.
 When the app is up and running, it can be seen at `https://localhost:9080`.
 You should be able to see the UI of the app and it is also possible to access the app from ExC Shell: `https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080`.
 You might be asked to log in using your Adobe ID.
 When the website is opened, the UI is almost similar to what you see when deployed on localhost, except the ExC Shell on top of the UI.

-Once you are satisfied with your app, you can deploy your app using the `namespace` and `auth` you get from console integration, execute the below command with AIO CLI
+Once you are satisfied with your app, you can deploy your app by run below command:
 ```bash
 aio app deploy
 ```
-This command will deploy the app to your namespace, you will get the URL like `https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html` Now click the `like` button, you should be able to fire the event
+This command will deploy the app to your namespace, you will get the URL like `https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html` Now if you modify the UI code to make click the `like` button to trigger the event, you should be able to fire the event

 For your reference, the solution code for lesson 3 and lesson 4 is [here](https://github.com/AdobeDocs/adobeio-samples-custom-events)